Bayt Al-Suhaymi: Discover the History of this Historical Location

 There are several separate staircase entries to the house and about thirty chambers on various levels.
 The harem reception room has a great view of the garden and is lined with marble floors, and its walls are covered with green and blue plant patterned enamel tiles.

 The three-storied mansion is built of stone, and visitors can enter the courtyard through a passageway from the street.
-In the bottom of the courtyard, there is a portico, in addition to a north-facing terrace called Maq’ad on the 2nd floor, both of which were used to receive guests or relax in the shade.
+At the bottom of the courtyard, there is a portico, in addition to a north-facing terrace called Maq’ad on the 2nd floor, both of which were used to receive guests or relax in the shade.
 The men’s quarters also included a large benched area overlooking the courtyard, where the head of the family would conduct business transactions or meet important guests.

 On the second floor is the haramlik (women’s quarters), comprising a reception hall, private rooms, and a bath, and it can be reached by a separate flight of stairs in the courtyard, maintaining their privacy.

 The domed structure in the garden was originally a mausoleum, which was moved from its original location near the Bab al-Khalq after 1952.
-It is known as the Qubba of Jamal al-Din and dates from the 16th-17th century and its dome is pierced with a geometrical pattern and filled with colored glass displaying smaller patterns.
+It is known as the Qubba of Jamal al-Din and dates from the 16th-17th century and its dome is pierced with a geometrical pattern and filled with coloured glass displaying smaller patterns.

 Today, the house has been transformed into a museum which foreign visitors can tour for 35 EGP (15 for students).

-Al-Suhaymi House hosts the largest Egyptian folklore music groups, as well as marionette shows and shadow art performances to preserve these arts from extinction.
+Al-Suhaymi House also hosts the largest Egyptian folklore music groups, as well as marionette shows and shadow art performances to preserve these arts from extinction.
 This is in addition to the various artistic performances that are held throughout the month.

 As an open museum of Islamic architecture, Al-Suhaymi House opens its doors to art exhibitions through the exhibition halls that the house contains, which are commensurate with the nature of the place.